 Finally, Bali is a healthy food paradise.
 There are many mouthwatering options to choose from.
 All types of salads and smoothie bowls to vegetarian and vegan options can be found all over the island.

-If you like this post, be sure to check out others about Indonesia.
+Be sure to check out others about Indonesia:

 And don’t forget to Pin it!